Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 3. Income-Related Monthly Adjustment Amount (IRMAA)

-Medicare adds an increased amount to your Part B and Part D premiums based on your income.
-They rely on your income taxes from two years ago to decide how much you will pay.
+Medicare adds an increased amount to your Part B and Part D premiums based on your annual income.
+Your federal income taxes from two years prior are used to decide how much you will pay in premium (since these are the most recent tax returns on file; 2024 tax returns are the returns that were filed most recently before the start of the 2026 coverage year).

-If you earn less than $103,000 as a single individual, less than $103,000 as a married person filing as an individual, or less than $206,000 as a married couple filing jointly, you will not pay an income-related monthly adjustment amount (IRMAA).
-If you earn more than those amounts, you’ll pay an IRMAA surcharge, which increases incrementally based on your earnings.
+In 2026, if you earn no more than $109,000 as a single individual or $218,000 as a married couple filing jointly, you will not pay an income-related monthly adjustment amount (IRMAA).
+If you earn more than those amounts, you’ll pay an IRMAA surcharge, which increases incrementally based on your annual income.4

 Medicare requires you to enroll in the program within designated periods.
 Otherwise, you will face late penalties that are added to your monthly premium.